spleenYou/OC-P4/readme.md

 ## Data saved

-Data of the tournaments and the players are saved in separate JSON files in the directory "data"
+Tournament and player data are stored in separate JSON files in the "data" directory